danjm-dev/djm-core-services/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-DJM Core Utilities is a Unity package for components and services that many new projects need.
+DJM Core Services is a Unity package for components and services that many new projects need.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>